thomasdouilly/GeoguessrBot/README.md

 python downloader.py
 ```

-make sure all zip files unzip correctly.
+Make sure all zip files unzip correctly.
 If an error like this "urllib.error.HTTPError: HTTP Error 403: Server failed to authenticate the request.
 Make sure the value of Authorization header is formed correctly including the signature." occurs, you can still download manually the zip file from the url and unzip it at the right place.

 ### Docker container: build and run

-Check first that Docker Desktop is running.
+- Check first that Docker Desktop is running.
-Add RUN apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A4B469963BF863CC in the dockerfile
+- Add RUN apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A4B469963BF863CC in the dockerfile

 ```
 docker build C:\Users\douil\OneDrive\Bureau\Codes\GeoEstimation -t geoestimation_container